Massachusetts music

 In 1872, Jones was one of the violinists among the thousands of musicians who played in the famous World's Peace Jubilee and International Music Festival at Copley Square in Boston.
 The special invited guest at the Festival was Johann Strauss Jr. from Vienna, known as "The Waltz King."

-Six years later, in 1880, his First String Quartet in F Major (Op.
+Six years after the Farewell Waltzes, in 1880, his First String Quartet in F Major (Op.
 13) was performed at the Peabody Conservatory of Music in Baltimore, where it was well received.
-A few years later he returned to Stoughton where he remained the rest of his life.

 © 1984 - E.A.
 Jones: His Life and Music